BRUNETTO LATINO, DANTE ALIGHIERI

 SICILIAN VESPERS1

-Arnolfo di Cambio,
+Arnolfo di Cambio, Charles of Anjou

 Contemporary with this book is a statue by Arnolfo di Cambio, again presenting Charles of Anjou at his investiture as Senator.
 It shows him in a Roman toga clutching in his hand the capituli, the constitution, of Rome which he must swear to uphold.3 These two artifacts, a document and a monument which witness and record a legal speech act, are worthy of our study.